dodevops/dodevops.github.io/coc.md

 If you witness or are involved in an interaction with another member that you think may violate this Code of Conduct, please contact the project leads using this [mail address](conduct-breach@dodevops.io).

+*This Code Of Conduct is based on the awesome work [of the Godot project](https://godotengine.org/code-of-conduct)*